gretazas/pyramid/README.md

 # Testing

-I have manually tested this project by doing the fallowing:
+I have manually tested this project by doing the following:
-- Passed the code through a PEP8 linter and comfirmed there are no problems
+- Passed the code through a PEP8 linter and confirmed there are no problems.
-- Given invalid inputs: strings when numbers are expected, out of bounds inputs, same input twice
+- Given invalid inputs: strings when numbers are expected, out of bounds inputs, same input twice.
 - Tested in my local terminal and the Heroku terminal.
+- Checked if the map for letters turned into numbers to choose a position in the Row is converted right.
+- Checked for right scores with lines in Rows.
+- Checked for right scores with lines in Columns.
+- Checked for right scores with lines in Diagonals.
+- Tested if scored when multiple lines are filled at once.
+- Made sure the User starts the game when a level is Easy.
+- Made sure the Bot starts the game when a level is Hard.
+- Checked each and every line is scored correctly.
+- Checked if the score was implemented accordingly.

 # Code

+Inspiration for the project came from my mom.
+She taught me this game when I was small.

-* All code was written by myself and was learnt from [www.codeinstitute.net](https://www.codeinstitute.net) and [w3schools.com](https://www.w3schools.com/).
+* All code was written by myself and was learned from [www.codeinstitute.net](https://www.codeinstitute.net).
-* Inspiration for project came from my mom who passed away half year ago.
-R.I.P.
+* As far as I know game does not exist on the internet.
+I like logic games but never came across this one.
+* Tutorials of battleship game and Tik Tac Toe that helped me to figure out how to build my game.
+* Had to figure out how to count score.
+That's where np.count_nonzero() came to help.
+* How to mark the line as taken not to count it again.
+So I decided to add more lines onto the board, that would be hidden from the user.
+* The reason for that is that all game conditioning is based on: if 'o' not in a Row/ Column/ Diagonal, count points = True.
+* So every time there are no 'o's left in the line computer will count the non-zero strings in the line and will add them to the score.
+* Then the additional, hidden line will be marked with 'o' so it will never be counted again. (if 'o' not in a Row/ Column/ Diagonal, count points = False)
+* The issue with Diagonals is that they would come across Columns.
+I added multiple empty lines and columns for Diagonals not to criss-cross with Columns when marked taken.
+* Some rows and columns are marked with 'o' already to tell the computer not to consider those lines for the score as if no 'o's.
+* Every taken move is marked '@' for the Player to see taken positions.
+The computer will not let repeat the move.
+* At the moment Bot makes random moves generated by the computer.
+*

 # Issues and bugs

+* Diagonals.
+Was not sure if I will be able to make it after all when it comes to diagonals.
+Was a great coding experience.
+Numpy has this incredible program that can recognize diagonals.
+The other issue I came across, is that my game has different types of diagonals.
+Those which go from the top left and those that go from the top right.
+But luckily Numpy is the master for both types.
+The difference was that it would read the line backward, but it did not make any issues to my code at this point,  as I only need to count the non-zero value characters.
+* It took me a while to figure out how diagonals will work on the board in order of marking the taken lines.
+* How the score will be counted and lines will be marked as taken.
+* At some point I got the last function run over 50 times and was stuck in a loop.
+Later I figure out that def check_for_lines() ran multiple times.
+I needed to make sure that the scored points are counted before announcing the message of winning/ losing/ draw.

 <p align="right">(<a href="#top">Back to top</a>)</p>